Hyckink History, Family Crest & Coats of Arms

 More information is included under the topic Early Hyckink Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Hyckink family to the New World and Oceana
+Migration of the Hyckink family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, the Canadas, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Hyckink surname or a spelling variation of the name include : John Hickling settled in Boston in 1769; Ebenezer Hickling settled in Philadelphia in 1798.